sentryco/SplitViewKit/README.md

 ## Problem:

 1. `NavigationSplitView` Is fairly easy to setup.
 But has many edge cases to account for.
-2. Managing column widths for different modes is a challenge.
+2. Managing column-widths for different modes is challanging.
+Unless you use `navigationSplitViewStyle: .automatic` which solves it but isn't poorly implemented from a usability POV
-3. Managing the navigation UI in different modes is a challenge
+3. Customizing the navigation-bar in different modes is complex

 ## Solution:

 1. There is an `Example-project` included in this package, that makes it easier to understand how to work with `NavigationSplitView`
-2. The framework supports providing your own `column-width` calculations
+2. The framework supports providing your own `column-width` calculations.
+Lettin you set your own responsive breakpoints
-3. The framework supports providing your own navigation UI for the different modes
+3. The framework supports providing your own navigation UI for the different modes, by reacting to sizeClass, orientation and winSize changes

 ## Example: